 Research by Rawson, Duncan, and Jones found that customers do not care about singular touch points across the customer journey.
 Instead, they care about their cumulative experience across multiple touch points and channels over time.

 Customer satisfaction comes from consistency.
-Three types of consistency as it happens, according to the findings of customer-experience survey of some 27,000 American consumers across 14 different industries conducted by Mckinsey.
+Three types of consistency as it happens, according to the findings of the customer-experience survey of some 27,000 American consumers across 14 different industries conducted by Mckinsey.

 Customer journey consistency – where we expect to be treated in a consistent way, no matter which communication channel we use –a visit at any branch, or a conversation by phone, chat, social media or email.

 Communication consistency – relates to the delivery of the promise.
-For example if an insurance company runs ads that promise a fast claims process – then the contact centre agents, claims assessors and accounts department need to have strategies, policies and processes in place that make it possible to deliver on that promise.
+For example, if an insurance company runs ads that promise a fast claims process – then the contact centre agents, claims assessors and accounts department need to have strategies, policies and processes in place that make it possible to deliver on that promise.
 It also means that all forms of communications from every area must be consistent with the promise.

 Emotional consistency – positive customer-experience emotions (a feeling of trust) are the biggest drivers of satisfaction and loyalty and correlate directly with customer journey consistency and communication consistency.

-Providing input to aid the effective delivery of a consistent customer experience across the organisation is where the contact centre really shines.
+Providing input to aid the effective delivery of consistent customer experience across the organisation is where the contact centre really shines.
 Agents are the first to hear of problems and it’s their job to try and resolve them.
 CXOs understand the gold mine of information and opportunities which lay within the coalface of the contact centre as it is here where they will get the real details on issues which are generating frustration and complaints.
 The smart CXO will introduce a reporting system to track issue metrics across all functional areas to ensure that the same old things don’t keep cropping up and that customer satisfaction is measured across all the touch points.

 - Define how you want your customers to feel about your organisation; then develop Customer Experience standards to make it happen.

 - Communicate across functions.
 Build consensus across the organisation for the customer experience strategy.
 Use customer journey mapping to highlight how customers interact at different touch points.
-The degree of alignment between (technologies, departments and operations) is important to ensuring a consistent customer experience.
+The degree of alignment between (technologies, departments and operations) is important to ensure a consistent customer experience.

 - Engage your staff.
 Harness people’s natural desire to contribute to a greater cause.
 Communicate the goals and purpose of your Customer Service Experience Objectives and get suggestions from your employees on what they can do in their role.
 Participation = buyin.

 - Fix your problems.
 Look at what’s wrong with your existing customer journey.
-Can you flag complaints for review and analysis, and then implement change to address the issues?
+Can you flag complaints about review and analysis, and then implement change to address the issues?
 You want to make sure that the complaints you get today, aren’t the complaints you get tomorrow.

 - Make things easy.
 Ensure your staff have the equipment and information they need to do their jobs properly.
 Make things easier for your customers so it’s quick and easy to get help, there’s no long queues, no repeating information over and over again.